Tuinal Abuse and Addiction Treatment Options

 Of all the side effects, physical dependence causes the most concern among clinicians because it leads to other complications and problems.
 Tuinal usage may also lead to other forms of addiction and abuse of drugs.

-The effects of Tuinal start taking place within 15 minutes and last from four to six hours.
+As a disclaimer, the effects of Tuinal start taking place within 15 minutes and last from four to six hours.
 People taking Tuinal may be unable to operate machinery or drive a vehicle, as the effects of the drug will impair their judgment.

 How to Recognize Signs of Tuinal Abuse

-Regardless of lifestyle or age, anyone can experience prescription drug abuse.
-Almost nine million American adults are believed to take some form of prescribed sleeping aid.
 The percentage of people taking sleeping aids increases with age and education and is more common in white females.
-The drugs prescribed for insomnia include barbiturates like Tuinal, z-drugs and benzodiazepines.
+The drugs prescribed for insomnia include barbiturates like Tuinal, z-drugs, and benzodiazepines.
+(8)

-Because Tuinal influences the brain and nervous system, it can create a physical dependence on the drug.
+Because Tuinal influences the brain and nervous system, it can create physical dependence or certain health problems on the drug.
 It is also likely that with prolonged usage, a person will develop an increased tolerance and need to take more to achieve the same effect.
-Naturally, this creates a vicious circle of feeding a habit that is hard to break.

 That’s why it is important for doctors, concerned family members, and loved ones to closely monitor people taking medication like Tuinal for signs of problems.
-Typical signs that someone is heading for trouble when taking Tuinal include:

 - Excessive shaking and feeling nervous or agitated